-See Notes 6 and 8 for the exploration and evaluation assets impairment analysis and assets held for distribution to the owners.
+See Notes 6 for the exploration and evaluation assets impairment analysis.

-During the period, the Company recognized to profit or loss a write-off of exploration and evaluation assets of \$159,104 (\$278,810 in 2017) and the assets held for distribution to the owners of \$14,512 (\$589,592 in 2017).
+During the period, the Company recognized to profit or loss a write-off of exploration and evaluation assets of nil (\$159,104 as at December 31, 2018) and the assets held for distribution to the owners of \$14,512 as at December 31, 2018).
 No reversal of impairment losses has been recognized for the reporting periods.